Get One of the Top 50 Plumbing Blogs Directly to Your Inbox!

 Hard Water vs Soft Water

-Despite its name, hard water is neither “hard” nor ice.
-So what is hard water?
-It is water that contains a large number of minerals.
-This happens because, before reaching water supply pipes, it passes through soft rock like limestone, chalk, or gypsum, and in the process, it picks up naturally occurring minerals such as calcium and magnesium.
-Some people think hard water has a better flavor than soft water, but, you would not want to wash with it.
+Some people think hard water has a better flavor than soft water, but, you wouldn't want to wash with it.
 When you shower with hard water, you may not feel clean and your hair can have a dull appearance.
 Washing your clothes with hard water will make your garments grimy over time, and washing dishes with hard water will leave spots and stains when the water evaporates.
-These are called "hard water stains."
+These are called "hard water stains," and they can be a pain to get rid of.

-Soft water, on the other hand, passes through hard rock such as granite and will sustain a very small amount or no minerals during the movement.
 Because of this, soft water has outstanding cleaning ability.
-It is what gives soap that nice, creamy lather.
+In fact, this is what gives soap that nice, creamy lather.
 And with soft water, your dishes will be shinier, your hair will be more vibrant, and your clothes will get cleaner after a cleanse.
 Major appliances tend to have a longer life span in homes that have soft water.
 Also, soft water may increase the energy efficiency of these appliances.
 This is because soft water requires a small amount of energy turnout.
-Best of all, you will not have to re-wash your dishes to get them sparkling clean.
+Best of all, you won't have to re-wash your dishes to get them sparkling clean.

 How is Hard Water Measured?